APogue/APogue.github.io/_posts/posts/2024-08-10-Article-Draft.md

 				- what is the current status of the case?

-    - Without addressing the broader issues underlying these incidents---now systemic problems---their inaction can now be defined as "institutional negligence."
+    - Without addressing the broader issues underlying these incidents---now systemic problems---their inaction can be defined as "institutional negligence."

 		- Pro-Hamas rhetoric by student organizations (yet action item J1 was drawn up to control professors?)